 The main basis for gauging the annual revenue status of Port is through the number of cargos it handles each year.
 The main classifications of cargos are container and non-container (breakbulk) cargos.
-Container cargos are further broken down into local or transshipment categories.
+Container cargos are further broken down into local or transshipment caregories.
 Local containers contain goods destined specifically for Guam's economy.
 The majority of exports for local cargos are empty containers.
 Transshipment containers are unloaded at Port.
 After a temporary stage in the yard, they are transferred to another vessel to be transported to the final port of discharge.
 These transit containers typically arrive in Port from the U.S. or Asia.
-They are then transferred to smaller ports in the Commonwealth of the Northern Mariana Islands (CNMI), the Republic of Palau, the Federated States of Micronesia (FSM), and the Republic of the Marshall Islands (RMI).
-Transshipment containers (mostly empty) from the Micronesian islands are then typically sent back through Port and outbound to U.S. or Asia ports.
+They are then transferred to smaller ports in the Commonwealth of the Northern Mariana Islands (CNMI), the Republic of Palau, the Federated States of Micronesia (ESM), and the Republic of the Marshall Islands (RMI).
+Transshipment containers (mostly

+Management's Discussion and Analysis September 30, 2021 and 2020 empty) from the Micronesian islands are then typically sent back through Port and outbound to U.S. or Asia ports.
 Guam's supplemental handling of transshipment cargo bound for, or exported from, allows Port to grow revenues beyond those generally allowed by local economic conditions.
 Transshipment cargos generate an average of 6% of total annual revenues.